inno-devops-labs/S25-core-course-labs/app_python/README.md

 - Displays current Moscow time and date
 - Clean and responsive user interface
 - Automatic time updates on page refresh
+- Visit counter with persistence
+- `/visits` endpoint to display the number of visits

 ## Local Installation